CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 branch files and the main branch files.

 ### Refactoring
-*Is there evidence that your team has refactored code in a meaningful way during the project?*

 We decided to delete UserData and EventTable as the purpose of these classes were overlapped with UserManager and EventManager.
 Furthermore, we initially had 4 classes related to Post, but now we have 2 classes (`Post` and `PostManager`) as explained in **Major Design Decision** section above.

 ### Functionality
-*Does your program do what the specification says it should do?*

 We have completed to implement the UI for logging in and seeing the homepage, mostly finished with showing Pomodoro timer in the homepage and showing the events in the Calendar.
 It is also able to create and add an event in the Calendar.
 And we have basic features for Community page and Me page.
+And for the Event page, we implemented the code to connect the database with GUI.
+However, when we add the event, we only uses the list of Events under the User "admin".

+For the phase 2, we are going to connect the Community-related GUI with our Post-related classes for making sure that the User can upload and reply to the post.
+And we are also going to add the functionality of keeping track of other Users that the User follows or is followed by.
+Then, we will try to work on displaying the relevant data of each User.
+Furthermore, we plan to work with the database, such as security-related issues and so on.

+### Testing
+For the phase 1, we created test files for Event and Post in which all the Unit tests were passed.
+We especially tested with the functionality of EventManager and PostManager, such as creating, deleting, editing of the relevant objects.
+We are planning to add more tests regarding GUI part for the phase 2.

 ### A progress report
 #### Open Questions of Struggle
-*open questions your group is struggling with*
 - We are now questioning whether Posts should contain pictures as our database has a 5 GB limit on storage.
 Therefore, including pictures might take up too much space.
 - We need to find the efficient answer for where to display timetable and add the specific courses that the User is taking for the semester.
 - Since the homepage is showing the short-summary of task and event shows the created event, I am thinking of making the task and event stuff separately or create another function and view for adding a new task.